Meet the team > Coaches and Mentors

 Karen Hayes

-A strong commitment to growing and supporting women’s leadership has led to being a founding member of Breast Cancer Network Australia (BCNA), a co-founder of the Australian chapter of the International Women’s Forum (IWF), a director and shaper of many of Melbourne Football Club’s pioneering initiatives including: ‘Field of Women’ – raising awareness for breast cancer; ‘The Long Journey’ – raising awareness of Indigenous contributions to AFL; and, ‘Women in Football’ – obtaining one of the first official Women’s Football Licenses and showcasing the growing number of AFLW players in the club.
+Karen is deeply committed to advancing women's leadership, as demonstrated by her role as a founding member of the Breast Cancer Network Australia (BCNA) and co-founder of the Australian chapter of the International Women’s Forum (IWF).
+Additionally, she has contributed to pioneering initiatives at Melbourne Football Club, including the ‘Field of Women’ to raise breast cancer awareness, ‘The Long Journey’ to highlight Indigenous contributions to the AFL, and ‘Women in Football,’ which secured one of the first official Australian Women’s Football League (AFLW) licenses and showcased the growing number of AFLW players.

-I was inducted into the Victorian Honour Roll of Women in 2017, in recognition of my outstanding contribution to business and the community and was appointed as a Member of the Order of Australia (AM) in the 2019 Australia Day Honours List, for significant service to the community as an advocate for gender equity, and to women in sport.
-I was also inducted as a Dame in the Order of St John in June 2019, in recognition of her contribution to community.
+In recognition of her significant contributions to business and community, Karen was inducted into the Victorian Honour Roll of Women in 2017.
+She was appointed a Member of the Order of Australia (AM) in the 2019 Australia Day Honours List for her advocacy for gender equity and support for women in sport.
+Additionally, she was honoured as a Dame in the Order of St John (DSJ) in June 2019 for her contributions to the community.